abhijais04/tampermonkey-scripts/twitter_reply_generator/README.md

 2. Run `llama3.2:latest` or any other model on your local laptop by using `ollama serve`.
 3. If you're not using ollama, or changing the model you're running, then update the script accordingly.
 4. Install Greasemonkey, or [TamperMonkey](https://www.tampermonkey.net/) as an extension for your browsre.
-5. Just copy paste this script as a new script in TamperMonkey.
+5. Paste the content of `twitter_reply_generator.user.js` as a new script in TamperMonkey.
 That's it.
 You're ready to go.